 - (a) For each contract that requires a subcontracting plan, both the SBTA and SBA PCR review the apparent successful offeror's subcontracting plan.
 When you make multiple awards under a solicitation, submit the subcontracting plans of all apparent successful offerors. - (1) Except as noted in (b) below, provide the SBTA a copy of the plan at least 5 workdays before the anticipated award date. - (2) Consider any recommendations the SBTA or SBA PCR provides about whether to accept or reject a subcontracting plan.
-In the case of an unresolved disagreement, notify the AAOED and consider any subsequent advice the AAOED provides. - (b) For contracts that meet either of the conditions listed below, the AAOED will review the SBTA's and SBA PCR's recommendations.
+In the case of an unresolved disagreement, notify the AAOED and consider any subsequent advice the AAOED provides. - (b) For contracts that meet either of the conditions listed below, the AAOSBU (through your designated SBTA or Regional SBUC) will review the SBTA's and SBA PCR's recommendations.
 Provide the SBTA a copy of the plan at least 10 days before the anticipated award date.
-The SBTA and SBA PCR have 5 workdays to review and comment on the plan and the AAOED has 5 workdays to review their recommendations.
-All reviews must be completed in 10 workdays unless you grant an extension. - (1) Contract performance will occur in two or more Regions and the estimated value of the acquisition exceeds \$500 million (including options), excluding multiple award schedule contracts.

-- (2) Based on political sensitivity or importance to GSA, the AAOED designates the procurement for review. - (c) Notification letter for individual contract plans.
+The SBTA and SBA PCR have 5 workdays to review and comment on the plan and the AAOSBU (through your designated SBTA or Regional SBUC) has 5 workdays to review their recommendations.
+All reviews must be completed in 10 workdays unless you grant an extension. - (1) Contract performance will occur in two or more Regions and the estimated value of the acquisition exceeds \$500 million (including options), excluding multiple award schedule contracts. - (2) Based on political sensitivity or importance to GSA,the AAOSBU designates the procurement for review. - (c) Notification letter for individual contract plans.
 After approval of an individual contract plan, using the format below, send a letter to the contractor transmitting copies of the SF 294 and SF 295.
 Send the letter with the award package or as soon as practicable after award.

-Name

-Address

-City, State, Zip Code
+Name Address City, State, Zip Code

-Re: Subcontracting Plan Reports Contract No.
+I Re: Subcontracting Plan Reports for Contract No.

-Dear :
+Dear: